olfa-lab/olfactometry/readme.md

 ## Installation and basic use
+This program is primarily written in Python.
+If you are new to Python, I highly recommend installing the great and free [Anaconda Python Distribution](https://store.continuum.io/cshop/anaconda/).
+It contains everything you will need here and more.

 Use is straightforward if all dependancies are installed:
+* Python 2.7
 * PyQt 4.8

 Setup is easy using: